GDPR = RESPECT

 Data Breaches: our breach procedures ensure that we have safeguards and measures in place to identify, assess, investigate and report any personal data breach at the earliest possible time.
 Our procedures are robust and have been disseminated to all employees, making them aware of the reporting lines and steps to follow.

-Legal Basis for Processing: we have reviewed all processing activities to identify the legal basis for processing and ensuring that each basis is appropriate for the activity it relates to.
+Legal Basis for Processing: we reviewed all processing activities to identify the legal basis for processing and ensuring that each basis is appropriate for the activity it relates to.
 Where applicable, we also maintain records of our processing activities, ensuring that our obligations under Article 30 of the GDPR and Schedule 1 of the Data Protection Bill are met.

-Obtaining Consent: we have revised our consent mechanisms for obtaining personal data, ensuring that individuals understand what they are providing, why and how we use it and giving clear, defined ways to consent to us processing their information.
+Obtaining Consent: we revised our consent mechanisms for obtaining personal data, ensuring that individuals understand what they are providing, why and how we use it and giving clear, defined ways to consent to us processing their information.
 We have developed stringent processes for recording consent, making sure that we can evidence an affirmative opt-in, along with time and date records; and an easy to see and access way to withdraw consent at any time.

-Direct Marketing: we have revised the wording and processes for direct marketing, including clear opt-in mechanisms for new marketing subscriptions; a clear notice and method for opting out and providing unsubscribe features on all subsequent marketing materials.
+Direct Marketing: we revised the wording and processes for direct marketing, including clear opt-in mechanisms for new marketing subscriptions; a clear notice and method for opting out and providing unsubscribe features on all subsequent marketing materials.

 Processor Agreements: where we use any third-party to process personal information on our behalf (in our case mainly hosting and telecom services), we have asked them to demonstrate their GDPR compliance.